 Statistics prepared from these reports are important for planning improved security arrangements.
 Information which is useful includes the location of the incident, the number of people involved, environmental factors such as lighting and accessibility of the area.

 These records are confidential; If possible, reports should be made in person to the University Security Office at 114 Ilam Road.
-Alternatively, telephone extension 6888 or 6111 (in an EMERGENCY).
+Alternatively, telephone extension 6888 or 6111 (on campus in an EMERGENCY), or 0800 823 637 (off Campus or by cell phone).

 Your safety MUST be your concern as well as ours.